-Appendix 1: The SI building blocks explained
+Appendix 1: The SI building blocks

 As described earlier, a key principle behind the SI SAA is using only asset classes or strategies that exhibit explicit SI characteristics.
-To build liquid SI portfolios, we have selected nine key SI asset classes and strategies, each replacing or filling a traditional asset class equivalent by delivering comparable risk-return characteristics.
+To build liquid SI portfolios, we have selected eight key SI asset classes and strategies, each replacing or filling a traditional asset class equivalent by delivering comparable risk/return characteristics.

-As mentioned, the SI SAA does not include several key asset classes and investment strategies used in traditional portfolios, specifically hedge funds and emerging market debt.
-These exposures inherently lack sufficient SI characteristics needed to justify including them in our SI SAAs.
-For example, hedge funds as an overall investment strategy do not systematically prioritize impact on people and planet as a primary objective, so they do not warrant inclusion even though many managers are now actively exploring ways to incorporate ESG factors into their investment process.
+As mentioned, the SI SAA does not include several key asset classes and investment strategies used in traditional portfolios, specifically hedge funds and high yield bonds.
+Hedge funds as an overall investment strategy, or even subsets thereof, do not currently prioritize impact on people and planet as a primary objective, so for the moment we do not include them in a portfolio framework even though some managers are now exploring ways to incorporate ESG factors into their investment process.
+As the solutions universe evolves, we see scope for these and other strategies and sub-asset classes to be included as asset managers explore how to incorporate real sustainable and impact objectives into their investment approaches and processes.
 We summarize key characteristics of the SI asset classes and strategies below.
-Expected returns are in USD.
-Please refer to our SI education primer series for more detailed discussion on each of these exposures.
+Expected returns below are in USD.
+We plan to publish an SI education primer series to provide more detailed discussion on each of these exposures.